-During the MIM year only:
+During the CEMS MIM year only:

-- // CEMS Electives accounting for a maximum of 7.5 ECTS can be substituted by a Research Project (see page 13). - // Coursework can include Open Electives worth up to a total of 7.5 ECTS.
+- // CEMS Electives accounting for a maximum of 7.5 ECTS can be substituted by a Research Project (see page 14). - // Coursework can include Open Electives worth up to a total of 7.5 ECTS.

-During the year before or the year after the MIM year:
+During the year before or the year after the CEMS MIM year:

-// CEMS elective courses and Skill Seminars, accounting for a maximum of 15 ECTS credits, may be taken outside the MIM year.
-This flexibility rule is subject to local regulation and may not be offered at all institutions.
-Credits taken before the start of the MIM Programme will not have any influence on the selection process, may not have been accredited for a Bachelor's degree, and cannot be substituted by a Research Project as above.
+// CEMS Electives and Skill Seminars, accounting for a maximum of 15 ECTS, may be taken outside the CEMS MIM year.
+This flexibility rule is subject to local regulation and may not be offered at all member schools.
+Credits taken before the start of the CEMS MIM will not have any influence on the selection process, may not have been accredited for a Bachelor's degree, and cannot be substituted by a Research Project as above.

-A student must ALWAYS successfully pass a minimum of 24 ECTS per term, and will be able to credit a maximum of 37.5 ECTS per term.
+A student must pass a minimum of 24 ECTS in each academic term, and will be able to credit a maximum of 37.5 ECTS per term.

 This includes courses, the Block Seminar, Global Citizenship Seminar, Skill Seminars and the Business Project, as well as a possible Research Project and open electives.
-Credits taken prior to or after the MIM year do not affect this requirement.
+Credits taken prior to or after the CEMS MIM year do not affect this requirement.